Provo, Utah: Provo Recreation Center

-With construction finished in 2013, the center provides a location for aquatic recreation next to the Provo Power plant.
+With construction finished in 2013, the center provides a location for aquatic and gym recreation next to the Provo Power plant.

 Provo Utah Temple

 The Provo Utah Temple is at the base of Rock Canyon in Provo.
-This temple is among the busiest in the LDS Church due to its proximity to BYU and the MTC.
+This temple has been among the busiest in the LDS Church due to its proximity to BYU and the MTC.
+The temple closed in February 2024, has been razed, and is currently being reconstructed.
+The temple, estimated for completion in 2027, will reopen as the Provo Utah Rock Canyon Temple.

 Provo City Center Temple

 Located at the corner of University Avenue and Center Street, the Provo City Center Temple serves as another temple for the Provo area's Latter-day Saint population.
 After a fire in 2010 destroyed the Provo Tabernacle, Thomas S. Monson, then LDS Church president, announced the site would become the city's second temple.
 Renovations were finished and the temple was dedicated in March 2016.